AmjadOsman/Pairwise-Sequence-Alignment/README.md

   - `semi_global_alignment`: Performs semi-global alignment (implementation is currently pending).
   - `print_matrix`: Prints the alignment matrix for debugging or visual inspection.

-## Future Work

-- Implement semi-global alignment.
-- Add support for scoring matrices such as BLOSUM or PAM for protein alignment.
-- Improve performance for large sequences.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit pull requests.
-Bug reports and feature requests can be submitted via the [issue tracker](https://github.com/your-repo/bioinformatics-alignment-tool/issues).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.